 4. Repeat steps 2–3 with the refined until the value stops changing to the precision you need.
 Two or three passes are normally enough.

 It converges fast because the logarithm in step 3 is extremely insensitive: even a large error in produces only a small correction to (a factor-of-10 error in moves by only mV).
-That same steepness that makes the equation annoying to solve directly is what makes the iteration converge in a few steps.
+The same steepness that makes the equation annoying to solve directly is what makes the iteration converge in a few steps.

 Guess , get from KVL, refine from the diode equation, iterate to convergence.